 Creelers Restaurant on Arran was followed by sister restaurants in Edinburgh in 1995 at Hunters Square, in the heart of Edinburgh’s old town and London in 2000 in Chelsea.

 Now without their restaurants and having come full circle, they are concentrating back on the west coast, returning to Skipness where they have recently completed the conversion of the old estate workshop besides Skipness Castle, into a new purpose built smokehouse, Skipness Smokehouse.

-Tim now fishes his current boat the “Julie-Anne” around the Isle of Arran, working closely with C.O.A.S.T ( Arran Community Sea Bed Trust) in and around the first marine conservation area in Scotland catching lobster ,crabs, langoustine and other local shellfish in a sustainable manner.
+Tim fishes his current boat the “Julie-Anne” from the island, working closely with C.O.A.S.T (Arran Community Sea Bed Trust) in and around the first marine conservation area in Scotland catching lobster ,crabs, langoustine and other local shellfish in a sustainable manner.